 Prerequisites: Psychology 101 and 230.
+Students enrolling in this course must have earned a C or better in Psychology 230.
 Proof of completion of prerequisite required for Psychology 230: Copy of transcript.

 Psychological development of normal individual from adolescence through early adulthood focusing on physical, social, and cognitive aspects of development.